 - Delayed Start in Saving - our parents wanted a better life for us baby boomers which frequently meant a trade or college education.
 As a result, those additional years in school delayed our income producing years.
 Getting an education didn’t always lead to a good salary immediately as we began in entry level positions.
 In those early days, living expenses such as rent, groceries, car loans, and repaying student debt took priority.

-- Early Retirement - baby boomers, on average, retire earlier.
+- Early Retirement - one of the most interesting baby boomers facts is that, on average, they retire earlier.
 According to statistics presented by DQYDJ, “The average retirement age in the United States among currently living retirees was 59.88 years old”.
 The most common age to retire is 62 which coincides with the earliest age eligible for reduced social security.

 Transamerica Center reveals that 56% of people retired sooner than planned.
 In addition, more than half (54%) of these retirees identified employment related reasons including job loss, organizational changes, unhappiness, and/or buyout option.